-Elk Island Public Schools (EIPS) is using the Instructional Support Plan to support programming for students with diverse learning needs.
-An ISP may be created for students with identified learning needs in Early Childhood Services (ECS) to grade 12.
-The ISP process aligns with Alberta Education initiatives and supports the success of each and every student.
+Elk Island Public Schools (EIPS) is using the Instructional Support Plan (ISP) as well as the Individualized Program Plan (IPP) templates to support programming for students with diverse learning needs.
+These may be created for students with identified learning needs in Early Childhood Services (ECS) to grade 12.
+The process aligns with Alberta Education initiatives and supports the success of each and every student.

-Parents and/or guardians of students recommended to have an ISP to support his/her learning during the 2022-23 school year will be contacted by the school in September or early October.
+Parents and/or guardians of students recommended to have an ISP or IPP to support their learning during the 2023-24 school year are involved in the collaborative process of ISP/IPP creation and updated as to their child's progress.